 The hut was renamed "Lingle Hut" in the 1960s when Reeves Temple purchased the property from Calvary Presbyterian Church with assistance from a donation from the family of former college president, Walter Lingle.
 Cecelia Conner, a lifelong member of Reeves Temple and major community leader, had read to members of the Lingle family for decades when she wrote Walter Lingle, Jr., requesting help with purchasing the property.
 Lingle agreed, with the condition that the hut be named for his mother who repeatedly taught Sunday School at the church.
 Through Cecelia Conner's tireless efforts, the Reeves Temple congregation was able to secure a new gathering space.

-As of 2018, the Lingle Hut is a local historic landmark in need of repair.
-Reeves Temple is making every effort to raise funds towards its restoration so the building can serve as a much needed community space.
+As of 2020, the Lingle Hut is well on its way to being repaired.
+Reeves Temple continues to make every effort to raise funds towards its restoration so the building can serve as a much needed community space.

 Color photograph of Reeves Temple AME Zion Church in Davidson, NC.